-In addition, NB Power's internal audit group will conduct an audit of supply chain activities in early 2025 to assess actions taken to comply with the Act and ensure NB Power's supply chains continue to meet our standards.
-An annual review will take place thereafter.
+NB Power's internal audit group conducted an audit of supply chain activities in early 2025 to assess actions taken to comply with the Act and to ensure NB Power's supply chains continue to meet our standards.
+Going forward, we will conduct a formal audit every two years as well as a less formal annual assessment.